What You Need To Know:

-THE LAST HOUSE ON THE LEFT Add To My Top 10
+THE LAST HOUSE ON THE LEFT is an intense, violent and bloody thriller.

 After an opening scene where a prisoner kills two guards and escapes, the movie cuts to a family going on summer vacation.
 The mother, Emma Collingwood (played by Monica Potter), is reluctant to let her teenage daughter Mari, played by Sara Paxton, go into town to visit her friend Paige, played by Martha MacIsaac.
 Viewers find out that Emma and her husband John, played by Tony Goldwyn, have lost their son, which explains Emma’s reluctance to let her daughter go into town.

 Paige’s poor judgment causes the girls to accompany a teenager named Justin, played by Spencer Treat Clark, to a motel room to buy some marijuana.
 There, they are surprised by Justin’s father, an escaped criminal named Krug (Garret Dillahunt), and his accomplices, Sadie and Francis (Riki Lindhome and Aaron Paul).
 Krug and his accomplices kidnap and assault Mari and Paige.